Administration

 Electronic tendering enables you to manage the procurement process online.
 It:

-• reduces the paperwork involved in tendering exercises,
+• reduces the paperwork involved in tendering exercises

-• provides an electronic audit trail and
+• provides an electronic audit trail

 • allows you to provide a faster response to questions and points of clarification during the tender process.